south-african-english

 American Version: “Jeez!”

-This word may originate from the Xhosa people in South Africa.
-This word is used across pretty much all language speakers in South Africa as well as a few neighboring countries.
-It’s a unique word because it doesn’t just express surprise—it can also express excitement, disbelief or anger.
+This word originates from the Xhosa people in South Africa.
+The word is used across pretty much all of South Africa as well as in a few neighboring countries.
+It’s a unique word because it doesn’t just express surprise—it can also show excitement, disbelief or anger.

 “Eish!
 You startled me there.”